prolike/GitLabelWizard/README.md

 The script is now updated and works very well locally and manually.
 We need to figure out the next step for implementation of automation excution of the script with CircleCI.

 - **23/01/2019**
 Major changement of architecture

+**24/01/2019**
+Instead of using CircleCI to automate the label process, we have experimented with GitHub webhooks.
+By combining it with our AWS Lambda API, we can make it trigger when a new repository is created, archived, unarchived and deleted.
+The point is to limit it to only trigger on creation, but we are still not sure how to do this exactly.
+At the same time, we could also only get the webhook to function with an open API aka without authorization, which is not an ideal solution.

 ### Amazon API

 - API endpoint: https://mybq6qm6ig.execute-api.us-east-2.amazonaws.com/default/helloworld